MGustav0/CriptoIndex/README-us.md

 To run the application just access the folders below, in that order, and follow the respective README.md:

-- [server](https://github.com/MGustav0/CriptoIndex/blob/main/api) - pto install the server;
+- [server](https://github.com/MGustav0/CriptoIndex/blob/main/api) - to install the server;
 - [web](https://github.com/MGustav0/CriptoIndex/blob/main/web) - to install the web front-end;

 ## :scroll: Application Layout